Saturday, January 26, 2019

 "This is completely contrary to the Catholic understanding of salvation, in which man can only be saved by faith and grace, never by his own works no matter how good those works are."

-The fact that Catholics are required to obtain and maintain their justification on the basis of good works proves that it is indeed works-based.
+The fact that Catholics are required to obtain and maintain their justification on the basis of good works proves that their understanding of salvation is works-based.
 The concepts of purgatory and the treasury of merit further render the claims of the author unconvincing.
 In Roman Catholic theology, God gives grace through baptism so that man can perform good works to merit more grace.

 "Without going into detail on each of these passages [Romans 4:1-3, Galatians 3:10-12, Ephesians 2:8-9, Philippians 3:4-7, and Titus 3:4-5], notice that in the 'plain reading' of these texts, there is no mention of the works in question being 'tainted by sin'.
 In fact, such a reading would make these texts nonsensical.
 The only reason given for why works don't save is to prevent boasting.
 That's it."

 The texts that Nick mentions are quite straightforward, in that they say we are not saved by works of righteousness.
 We are saved because God is loving and merciful.
-He is literally reaching out to helpless mankind because of His love.
+He has reached out to wretched man because of His love.
 The contexts of each passage that Nick lists makes mention of our problem of sin.
 We are not deserving of His salvation.

 "Now it is true that the "works" Paul has in mind are "Works of the [Mosaic] Law," which are the 613 individual Commandments found in the Torah (Genesis, Exodus, Leviticus, Numbers, and Deuteronomy), centered around the Ten Commandments.
 But even this doesn't change anything, because keeping the Law never did save."